In addition to the Faculty of Graduate Studies requirements, entry requirements for the Counselling Psychology Master of Science program include:

 a) A four-year undergraduate degree with a minimum grade point average of 3.00 over the courses taken during the last two years of study.

-b) Normally, a minimum of 18 units (3.0 full-course equivalents) in Educational Psychology and/or Psychology.
+b) Normally, a minimum of 24 units in Educational Psychology and/or Psychology.
 This must include:

-- A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Communication Skills – Interpersonal and Verbal Facilitation;
+- A senior undergraduate psychology or educational psychology course in the area of Communication Skills in Guidance and Counselling, or its equivalent, Working Alliance Formation;

-- A senior undergraduate Psychology or Educational Psychology course in each of learning theory, developmental psychology, and personality theory.
+- A senior undergraduate Psychology or Educational Psychology course in each of learning/cognition theory, developmental psychology, social psychology, biological bases of behavior, and personality theory.

-d) Two academic references; one of which is from the undergraduate honours supervisor, if applicable.
+d) Two academic references; one of which is from the undergraduate honours supervisor, if an honours degree was completed.
+Optionally, a third reference from someone who has supervised the applicant in counselling-related employment or volunteer work.